The impact of isolation on families

 The overwhelming emotion was of gratitude that Emilia was breaking her silence and that enabled and emboldened so many others to tell their brain injury story - some for the first time.
 It was as if people now have permission to speak out about their story.

 I get days when I just want to give up.
-But after hearing your story it has made me realise, I'm not on my own!
+But after hearing your story it has made me realize, I'm not on my own!

 You have told us that by sharing your stories, and reading other people's, offers hope, comfort and much needed peer-to-peer support that is often hard to find.